 The custodian holds all cash and securities for the Funds and ensures that those assets are kept separate from any other cash or securities that the custodian might be holding.
 The custodian also provides other services to the Funds including record keeping and processing of foreign exchange transactions.
 CIBC Mellon Trust Company is the custodian of the Funds (the Custodian).
 The Custodian may hire sub-custodians for the Funds.
 The fees and spreads for services of the Custodian directly related to the execution of portfolio transactions by a Fund, or a portion of a Fund, are paid by CAMI and/or dealer(s) directed by CAMI up to the amount of the credits generated under soft dollar arrangements from trading on behalf of the Funds during that month.
-All other fees for the services of the Custodian are paid by the Manager, and charged to the Funds on a recoverable basis.
-CIBC owns a 50% interest in CIBC Mellon Trust Company.
+All other fees for the services of the Custodian are paid by the Manager, in exchange for receiving a Fixed Administration Fee from the Funds.
+CIBC owns a 50% interest in the Custodian.